EXCLUSIVE-Nvidia offers new advanced chip for China that meets U.S. export controls

 Lam said the chip-to-chip communications abilities of the A800 represented a clear performance downgrade for a data center where thousands of chips are used together.

 (Reporting by Jane Lanhee Lee in Oakland, Calif.
-Addditional reporting by Josh Horwitz in Shanghai and Karen Freifeld in New York; Editing by Peter Henderson and Matthew Lewis)
+Addditional reporting by Josh Horwitz in Shanghai and Karen Freifeld in New York; Editing by Peter Henderson, Matthew Lewis and Leslie Adler)

 ((peter.henderson@thomsonreuters.com; 323 251 4827;))